zkemail/zk-email-verify/docs/zkEmailDocs/UsageGuide/README.md

 ## Step 1: Create the Regex File
 Transform your target email string into a regex format and compile it into a regex.circom file.
 For guidance, visit our [zk-regex repository](https://github.com/zkemail/zk-regex).

-Use our dedicated tool to convert regex into circom code [here](https://zkregex.com/)
+Use our dedicated tool to convert regex into circom code here: [regextoCircomTool](https://zkregex.com/)

 ## Step 2: Generate Circuit Inputs